skitourenguru/Routes/README.md

 **Smoothed Data**: The folder [Derived Ski routes](https://download.skitourenguru.com/public) holds a smoothed version of the data (collection and network).

 ## 4. Pyrenees (RegionCode=9)
+Holds raw ski routes of the Pyrenees (France, Spain, Andorra).

 **Format**: [GeoJson](https://gdal.org/en/stable/drivers/vector/geojson.html) in EPSG=2154.

 **Issuer**: All data of this folder are created and maintained by the [Petzl Foundation](https://www.petzl.com) in cooperation with the [Skitourenguru GmbH](https://www.skitourenguru.com).